Travis Tritt: 1998–1999: No More Looking over My Shoulder

-In 1998, he and several other artists contributed to Stuart's "Same Old Train", a cut from the collaborative album Tribute to Tradition; this song charted at number 59 on Hot Country Songs and won Tritt his second Grammy for Best Country Collaboration with Vocals.
+In 1998, several other artists and he contributed to Stuart's "Same Old Train", a cut from the collaborative album Tribute to Tradition; this song charted at number 59 on Hot Country Songs and won Tritt his second Grammy for Best Country Collaboration with Vocals.
 He also performed on Frank Wildhorn's concept album of the musical The Civil War, singing the song "The Day the Sun Stood Still".
 By year's end, Tritt also released his final Warner Bros. album, No More Looking over My Shoulder.
-It was his first of four consecutive albums which he produced with Billy Joe Walker, Jr., who is a session guitarist, producer, and New Age musician.
+It was his first of four consecutive albums he produced with Billy Joe Walker, Jr., who is a session guitarist, producer, and New Age musician.
 The album was led off by the ballad "If I Lost You", which peaked at number 29 on the country charts and number 86 on the Hot 100.
 Michael Peterson (who recorded for Warner Bros.'
 Reprise label at the time) co-wrote and sang backing vocals on the title track, which went to number 38 country in early 1999.
 The album's third and final single was a cover of Jude Cole's "Start the Car" (previously the B-side to "If I Lost You"), which peaked at number 52.

-Late in 1999, Tritt recorded a cover of Hank Williams's "Move It On Over" with George Thorogood for the soundtrack to the cartoon King of the Hill.
+Late in 1999, Tritt recorded a cover of Hank Williams's "Move It on Over" with George Thorogood for the soundtrack to the cartoon King of the Hill.
 This cut peaked at number 66 on the country charts from unsolicited airplay.

 2000–2002: Down the Road I Go

 Soon after leaving Warner Bros.
 Records, Tritt signed to Columbia Records and released the album Down the Road I Go in 2000.
-The album's first release was "Best of Intentions", his fifth and final number one hit on Billboard.
+The album's first release was "Best of Intentions", his fifth and final number-one hit on Billboard.
 It was also his most successful entry on the Hot 100, where it reached number 27.
 The next two singles, "It's a Great Day to Be Alive" and "Love of a Woman", both peaked at number two on the country charts in 2001, followed by "Modern Day Bonnie and Clyde" at number eight.
-All three songs also crossed over to the Hot 100, respectively reaching peaks of 33, 39 and 55.
+All three songs also crossed over to the Hot 100, respectively reaching peaks of 33, 39, and 55.
 Tritt wrote or co-wrote seven of the album's songs, including "Best of Intentions", and collaborated with Charlie Daniels on two of them.
 "It's a Great Day to Be Alive" was originally recorded by Jon Randall, whose version was to have been included on an unreleased album for BNA Records in the late 1990s.

 Maria Konicki Dinoia gave the album a positive review on AllMusic, saying that Tritt "hasn't lost his touch".
 Country Standard Time also gave a positive review, saying that it showed Tritt's balance of country and rock influences.
 An uncredited review in Billboard magazine called "Best of Intentions" a "gorgeous ballad", comparing it favorably to his early Warner Bros. releases.